stolostron/rhacm-docs/compliance/cert_policy_ctrl.md

 ### Parent policy for the certificate policy

 A certificate policy can be either created directly on your managed cluster, or on your hub cluster if it manages your managed cluster.
-Your managed cluster must be an {{site.data.keyword.mcm_notm}} with the required services.
-For more information about the services, see [Administering](../../admin/intro.md).
-If {{site.data.keyword.mcm_notm}} is not installed, you can create a certificate policy directly on your managed cluster by running the following command: `kubectl create -f certificatePolicyFile.yaml`.
+Your managed cluster must be a Red Hat Advanced Cluster Management for Kubernetes with the required services.
+If Red Hat Advanced Cluster Management for Kubernetes is not installed, you can create a certificate policy directly on your managed cluster by running the following command: `kubectl create -f certificatePolicyFile.yaml`. <!--need to validate this-->

-If {{site.data.keyword.mcm_notm}} is installed, create a parent policy that includes the certificate policy to be propagated to the managed cluster.
+If Red Hat Advanced Cluster Management for Kubernetes <!--thinking the product name should be removed here and we should just tell the user to create a parent policy--> is installed, create a parent policy that includes the certificate policy to be propagated to the managed cluster.

   View the following example description of a certificate policy and review the element descriptions of the certificate policy: